 It’s time to wake up.
 On Global Day of Climate Action, VICE Media Group is solely telling stories about our current climate crisis.
 Click here to meet young climate leaders from around the globe and learn how you can take action.

 Even considering that, the effects we can see are shocking.
-“In 2014, we did a survey of physicians at the National Medical Association [a U.S. organisation representing African American physicians and their patients].
-It found that 88% of our doctors were already seeing the health effects of climate change in their patients,” Mark Mitchell, MD, a public health physician specialising in environmental health, tells Refinery29.
+“In 2014, we did a survey of physicians at the National Medical Association [a U.S. organization representing African American physicians and their patients].
+It found that 88% of our doctors were already seeing the health effects of climate change in their patients,” Mark Mitchell, MD, a public health physician specializing in environmental health, tells Refinery29.